bogadrian/gatsby-final/src/posts/the-most-reactish-error.md

 As a beginner, you probably will stare to those lines of codes and won’t understand too much of it, is it?

-Fact: if you are able to understand what is all about in this article, my bet is you won’t need to read this article!
+Fact: if you are able to understand what is all about in this article, my bet is you won’t need to read the article!

 So, let’s take a drive through this error and dissect it piece by piece!

 What means exactly this error?

 Well, it says this:

-“You can’t move away from a component to another component into your app and try to set the state in that component, if some operation is still going on and the component is still there (is un-mounted)”.
+“You can’t move away from a component to another component into your app and try to set the state in the component you just left, if some operation is still going on in it and the component is still there (is unmounted)”.

 Let’s be very clear: A operation that is still going on is an asynchronous operation, almost all the times!